About Our Authors

 Kris Girrell

 Kris Girrell is an author, speaker, and executive leadership coach on a global level.
-His education spans the disciplines of psychology, theology and coaching.
-Kris has lectured, presented and coached clients in the Americas, Europe, Africa and Asia/Pacific.
+He holds multiple advanced degrees in psychology, theology and coaching and has lectured, presented and coached clients in the Americas, Europe, Africa and Asia/Pacific.
+Now in his seventies, Kris retired to dedicate himself to writing, but still mentors several professionals in the field of coaching and consulting.

 Shannon Gonyou